Race

 The Valar in the Beginning of Arda

-The Valar were in origin the greatest of the Ainur who witnessed the Vision of Ilúvatar and so descended into Eä to fulfil the vision and create Arda.
-It seems that, in the first beginnings of the World, the four mightiest spirits came down into it; Manwë, Ulmo and Aulë to prepare it for the coming of the Children of Ilúvatar, and Melkor to claim it for his own domain.
+The Valar were in origin the greatest of the Ainur who witnessed the Vision of Ilúvatar and so descended into to fulfil the vision and create Arda.
+It seems that, in the first beginnings of the world, the four mightiest spirits came down into it; Manwë, Ulmo and Aulë to prepare it for the coming of the Children of Ilúvatar, and Melkor to claim it for his own domain.

-In time, Manwë and his followers began to achieve their purpose, and make the World ready for the coming of the Children.
+In time, Manwë and his followers began to achieve their purpose, and make the world ready for the coming of the Children.
 Seeing this, Melkor grew jealous, and returned to do battle over the fate of Arda.
-The Earth then saw great upheaval as the rival powers struggled over its destiny (it is thought that the Misty Mountains were raised at this time).
-Slowly, though, and with great hardship, the Valar succeeded in shaping the World, although everything they created was in some way marred by Melkor.
+The Earth then saw great upheaval as the rival Powers struggled over its destiny (it is thought that the Misty Mountains were raised at this time).
+Slowly, though, and with great hardship, the Valar succeeded in shaping the world, although everything they created was in some way marred by Melkor.

 The Nature of the Valar

-Like the Elves, those Valar who chose to enter the World at its beginning are bound to it until it reaches its destined end; they may not return to the Timeless Halls of Ilúvatar.
+Like the Elves, those Valar who chose to enter the world at its beginning are bound to it until it reaches its destined end; they may not return to the Timeless Halls of Ilúvatar.

 As spirits, the Valar have no fixed physical form, although they often took the shapes of the Children of Ilúvatar.
 They could, though, assume any form they chose, or cast aside their shape altogether and travel formless and invisible through Arda.